Swashbuckle007/Swashbuckle007/README.md

-## Hi I'm Swashbuckle007
+# **Swashbuckle007**

-I am the first and only owner of Pie SMP (my brother says he was becuase he had Owner Bro rank meaning owner's brother)
+I am a dev who made a minecraft server called Pie SMP (piesmp.ca) and I am the first and only owner of it (my brother says he was Owner Bro because that was his rank it is very confusing) anyways I rarely use this and really only do it for a few things.
+Anyways you’ll see my on Pie SMP with two igns (Swashbuckle007, BURRRRBARON)
-I do some developing
-I have made two servers (C12X and Pie SMP)

 <!--
 **Swashbuckle007/Swashbuckle007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.